Kishtwar: Air

-Kishtwar does not have its own airport as 2023, although there is a helipad located 3 km north of the city.
-The government has a project for a 1200–1300 airstrip in Kishtwar in upcoming years.
-The nearest airports to Kishtwar is Srinagar International Airport located 208.8km away.
+Kishtwar does not have its own airport as of 2023, although there is a helipad located 3 km north of the city.
+The government has a project for a 1200–1300 airstrip in Kishtwar in the upcoming years.
+The nearest airports to Kishtwar is Srinagar International Airport located 208.8 km away.

 Rail

 There is no rail connectivity to Kishtwar.
 The nearest railway station is Udhampur railway station, located at a distance of 150 kilometres.

 Road

-Kishtwar is well-connected by roads to other places in Jammu and Kashmir and rest of India, as several highways and roads pass through Kishtwar including NH 244.
+Kishtwar is well-connected by roads to other places in Jammu and Kashmir and the rest of India, as several highways and roads pass through Kishtwar, including NH 244.